equals-rockheart/Cypress-Workflow/README.md

   "projectKey-api": "your-api-project-key"
 }
 ```
 > 💡 **Project-Dependent**: Configure only the keys that match your project's test suites.
-Not all projects require all three keys.

 ### 3. Google Sheets Integration (Optional)
 For projects using Google Sheets regression tracking: